 Do I need to ‘eat for two’ now I’m pregnant?

-Once you get to the last few months of your pregnancy, you may need to eat a bit more.
-This is only around 200 extra calories a day, though, which is around half a sandwich.
+Once you get to the last few months of your pregnancy, you may need to eat a little bit more.
+This is only around 200 extra calories a day, though, which is about half a sandwich.